When markets fall, here’s what to avoid doing

 While it doesn’t sound very exciting, maintaining a balanced and well-diversified portfolio is the best way to ride out short-term market falls.

 Diversification involves having a mix of investment types, primarily shares, bonds and commercial property.
-Diversification can also be achieved through mixing large and small companies, having a spread of sectors and regions, and through different investment styles – such as through having exposure to both growth and value funds.
+Diversification can also be achieved through mixing large and small companies, having a spread of sectors and regions, and by having exposure to different investment styles, such as growth and value.
 Allocating to alternatives, such as infrastructure, private equity and commodities, can also improve diversification.

 The theory is that different types of investments are unlikely to all outperform or underperform at the same time, which reduces the volatility of your overall portfolio.
-A mixed investment approach gives a portfolio ample opportunity to grow, while guarding against serious short-term losses.
+A mixed investment approach gives a portfolio ample opportunity to grow, while guarding against short-term volatility.

 Have some cash ready to invest